 A typical evening in Swillburg might include a leisurely walk through a community garden, a bite to eat at a local establishment, a movie at the beautifully-restored Art Deco Cinema Theater.
 Otto Henderberg Park, named after a lifelong Swillburg resident who fought to save the neighborhood after the City Council announced plans to dissect it with an extension of I-390 from Brighton to downtown.
 The council in 1975 voted to abandon plans, but not before a swath of 40 houses was demolished to make way for the project.
 The park was eventually built in place of the wrecked homes.
-One of the demolished homes, 14 Sycamore Street was where fampus jazz muscian Cab Calloway was born.
+One of the demolished homes, 14 Sycamore Street was where famous jazz musicians Cab Calloway and Blanche Calloway were born.
 A commemorative plaque now stands in its place.

 Have questions?
 Please let the SNA know below!

 (Information taken from the D&C 08 Sep 1999, Page 64)